 1/2 Tablespoon ground cinnamon

 A pinch of vanillin

 1/2 cup cherries, pitted

 Preheat oven to 350F.

 Place a sheet of parchment paper on a baking sheet.
-Lay out the oat mix and bake for 7 -10 minutes in the oven.
-Just until it starts to get browned up. (ovens vary so I say 7-10 minutes)
+Lay out the oat mix and bake for 7 -10 minutes in the oven, just until it starts to get browned up. (ovens vary, 7-10 minutes is an average).

 Meanwhile, cut the fruit into bite size.

 On top of fruit, place vanilla yogurt, then spread around the almond and oat mix on top.